 For reference the peak seasons, considered by Disney, are from Christmas through New Year’s Eve.

-The period following President’s Day week through the first week of March is typically quite uncrowded, despite being expensive.
+The period following President’s Day week through the first week of Disney World in March is typically quite uncrowded, despite being expensive.

 This time is moderately crowded at Disney World.

 Crowds during the rest of peak season are based on when Easter arrives.

 Usually, the more expensive something is, the more people there are.
 However, this isn’t always accurate.